CEOs suggest Trump tax cut may lift investors more than jobs

 The White House Council of Economic Advisers bolstered that with an analysis that concluded lower corporate taxes would motivate companies to invest in new machines and hire more skilled workers.

-But some of the biggest S&P 500 companies have plans more pleasing to investors than workers.
+But several of the biggest S&P 500 companies have plans more pleasing to investors than workers.

-The chief executive of Honeywell International Inc (HON.N), Darius Adamczyk, said tax reform will “offer greater flexibility for Honeywell,” adding that the industrial conglomerate would invest more cash in the United States to pay for dividends, mergers and acquisitions, share buybacks and paying down debt.

-Amgen Inc (AMGN.O) CEO Robert Bradway said on Wednesday any tax reform would be incorporated into its capital allocation plans, noting the drugmaker expects to continue to raise its dividend and buy back shares.
+“If tax reform occurs in its presently drafted form, the $17 billion could be deployed entirely in the U.S. and be apportioned amongst dividend, M&A, share repurchases and debt repayment,” Darius Adamczyk, the chief executive of Honeywell International Inc, told investors on Oct.
+10.

 The situation could be a replay of the massive 2004 repatriation “holiday” under President George W. Bush, in which 843 U.S.-based multinationals brought back $362 billion in overseas profits at a deeply slashed tax rate of 5.25 percent.